RolandsKundzins/vue-python-devops/README.md

 # Vue Python Devops project

-This is a learning project for better understanding tools and best practices at my current job.
+This is a learning project for better understanding of tools and best practices at my current job.

 ## What I plan to put in here:
 - Vue/Nuxt frontend